Domain decomposition for entropic unbalanced optimal transport: Introduction

 Our analysis is structured as follows: The mathematical assumptions and basic prerequisites on unbalanced entropic optimal transport and domain decomposition are collected in Section \ref{sec:background}.

 \paragraph{Domain decomposition for unbalanced optimal transport} Section \ref{sec:unbalanced-domdec} studies the adaptation of domain decomposition to unbalanced entropic optimal transport.
-Section \ref{sec:formulation-sequential-parallel} describes the main difficulties imposed by the soft marginal constraints and provides new sequential and parallel algorithms.
-Section \ref{sec:properties-cell-subproblem} establishes relevant properties of the cell subproblems, while Section \ref{sec:convergence-sequential} shows convergence of the sequential algorithm.
+Section \ref{sec:formulation-sequential-parallel} describes the main difficulties imposed by the soft marginal constraints and proposes both a sequential and a parallel algorithm, where the latter generates new iterates as convex combinations between the previous iterate and the minimizers of the cell subproblems, controlled by an adaptive step size parameter.
+Section \ref{sec:properties-cell-subproblem} establishes relevant regularity properties of the cell subproblems.
+Section \ref{sec:convergence-sequential} shows convergence of the sequential algorithm, i.e. without parallelization.

 \paragraph{Parallelization of the domain decomposition iterations}